aster image Who's Telling the Truth

 If you actually get an answer to any of your questions, and if it seems convincing, please send it to us.
 We will try to explain how it fits into what we are saying.

-[7.1.3] Third, look for the most obviously invalid arguments.
+[8.4] Look for the most obviously invalid arguments.

 It is unfortunate that the term anti-tobacco is seen by many to be synonymous with anti-smoking.
 As we've mentioned elsewhere, almost all the harm in tobacco comes from burning it and then inhaling the smoke.

 This approach offers little relief to the inveterate smoker who, if they had all the information, might consider switching to a low harm alternative like smokeless tobacco.
-However pushing the "all tobacco is harmful" message restricts the users' options to "quit or die".
+However pushing the "all tobacco is equally harmful" message restricts the users' options to "quit or die".

 "Aggressive nationwide promotion by major companies of spitless, smokeless tobacco products (also referred to as snus) which have been scientifically demonstrated to be 98% safer than cigarettes, may accomplish in a short time what decades of trivial "tips for smokers" and millions of dollars of ineffective consumer education have failed to do, namely, get smokers to stop smoking."
 (Dr. Brad Rodu commenting in response to the news that Reynolds was test marketing Camel Snus (2006)).

-[7.3] Why should we believe you; we hear that you get money from the tobacco industry?
+[8.7] Why should we believe you; we hear that you get money from the tobacco industry?

 Something you may not realize, but should be obvious once you read it, is that most industry funding goes to people who are already working on something of interest to the industry.
 Industry funders do not tend to go in search of someone to win over or "buy off".
 Rather, researchers who are already doing particular work and need funding figure out which industry sources might support their work and ask them for money.
 In particular, we were already working on tobacco harm reduction before we asked the industry for the funding that partially supports our current work.

-Our funding is quite small compared to the enormous operations that anti-tobacco organizations and anti-tobacco government agencies have.
+Our funding was quite small compared to the enormous operations that anti-tobacco organizations and anti-tobacco government agencies have.
 Unlike our work, which focuses on the scientific evidence, wherever it might lead us, anti-tobacco organizations have a very one-sided agenda.
-While we are independent university researchers, much of what those organizations produce is written by people whose job description is being an anti-tobacco advocate.
+While we are independent researchers, much of what those organizations produce is written by people whose job description is being an anti-tobacco advocate.
 Yet part of their strategy is to try to make it sound like we are the ones who are biased and that we have huge amounts of money from rich industries.
 But they can afford to buy television ads, while we can only afford to have a website and write research papers.

 Fortunately, having the truth and overwhelming evidence on our side is a great equalizer.